 Upolu is the main island in beautiful Samoa, where you’ll find some of this South Pacific Island nation’s top attractions and highlights.
 I spent over three weeks in Samoa while backpacking across the South Pacific Islands, exploring Upolu, Savaii and even tiny Namua Island.
 I’ve compiled this list of the recommended Upolu Island accommodations based on my own experience.
 These range from simple beach fales to Samoa’s best beach resorts.

 For a real budget stay, the Hotel Elisa is a pretty good option.
 Conveniently located within walking distance of the central bus station, this Apia hotel does have proper hotel rooms but also budget options in the back.
 For T65 per night, I had my own single bedroom, with a ceiling fan and a shared bathroom/shower with hot water.
 There’s a downstairs bar, plenty of parking and wifi hotspot.
 For what I paid, it was a great value.

 One of the most popular and busiest beach fale accommodations in Samoa, Taufua Beach Fales is a favorite among backpackers, solo travelers, ex-pats and even Samoan families.
 The family-owned and operated beach fales are located in Lalomanu Beach, one of the most photographed beaches in Samoa and one of the best beaches in the South Pacific.
 You’ll love stepping out of your brightly painted beach fale for a dip in the warm waters or go for long strolls on the soft sand beach.
 The snorkeling however is nothing to write home about, as the villages around here were pounded by the 2009 tsunami.

 Accommodations: range from simple open fales with floor mattresses, to walled fales that include proper: beds, electricity and an outdoor deck.
 There are also a few ensuite fales with air conditioning.
 The easternmost fales are the best, and the farther you are from the noisy communal fale the better.
 You’ll be sharing large cold water shower and toilet facilities that are decently maintained but you’ll have to bring your own towel.
-The place does have an internet wifi spot that you can connect to with a decent speed.
+The place does have an internet wifi spot that you can connect to at a decent speed.